 TAMPA BAY – The Tampa Bay Lightning

-to a three-year contract today, owners Oren Koules and Len Barrie
+to a multi-year contract today, owners Oren Koules and Len Barrie